CAMS IS Adaptable to TraditionS AND Culture in Approaches to Treatment

 CAMS is first and foremost a philosophy of care.
 The CAMS clinician endeavors to understand their patient’s suffering from an empathic, non-judgmental, and intra-subjective perspective.
 The CAMS therapeutic framework readily accommodates traditional medicine, ritual, and culturally-sensitive interventions to treat patient-defined suicidal drivers.

-For more information about training options in CAMS, please complete our Inquiry Form and someone from our team will contact you.
+For more information about training options in CAMS, please contact us.

 FREQUENTLY ASKED QUESTIONS